 - Choose your meat.
 Ask for a rib of pork (also known as rack of pork or carre de cotes) with six ribs (count on 1 rib per person) with the skin-on.
 The meat near the loin is leaner, while the meat near the shoulder is fattier and more flavorful.
 Ask your butcher to cut away the meat between the ribs at the ends (this is known as frenching).

 - Prepare the rack of pork.
 Remove the meat from the refrigerator at least 30 minutes before cooking so that it can get back to room temperature.
-Preheat the oven to 350 degrees F (180 degrees C).
-Using a sharp (Stanley) knife, score the skin and fat in a cross-hatch pattern (see Tips).
-Rub the rib roast with salt, pepper, and oil (making sure you get into all those notches and cavities) and tuck a sliver of garlic and the chopped herbs into the cuts you've made.
+Preheat the oven to 350 F (180 C).
+Using a sharp knife, score the skin and fat in a cross-hatch pattern.
+Rub the rib roast with salt, pepper, and oil making sure you get into all those notches and cavities and tuck a sliver of garlic and the chopped herbs into the cuts you've made.

 - Brown the rib roast.
 Heat the lard (or butter) in a frying pan over a medium heat until the fat foams.
-Brown the rack of pork on all sides (if your stove is big enough, you could also sear the meat directly in the roasting tin).
+Brown the rack of pork on all sides.
 Pour the white wine over the meat and add the shallots and celery.
 Put the meat in the roasting tin with the skin side up, and place in the oven.
 You may want to use a trivet/rack if your roasting tin has one – it ensures that the bottom of the rib roast cooks evenly.